equwal/LispBrain/README.md

 brain:*tape* ;Returns the entire tape brain:*pointer* ;The current position in the byte tape.
 Useful with byte-value Default: Exactly in the middle of the tape.
 (15,000)
 ```
 Note that the variables `*tape*` and `*pointer*` are reset upon executing new brainfuck code.
-Once the execution is finished their state is frozen in time and ready to be debugged.
+Once the execution is finished their state is frozen in time and ready to be viewed.

 #Examples for Debugging:
 Suppose you want to make the tape only 10 bytes long (instead of the default 30000) This way you can easily view the tape contents after execution:
 ```
 > (setf brain:*tape-size-default* 10) ;Sets the tape to only elements 0 to 9
-> #f->+
+> #f->+ ;Sets cell to 255, shifts right and sets to 1
 > brain:*tape* ;Holds the byte tape vector
 #(0 0 0 0 0 255 1 0 0 0)
 > brain:*pointer*
 6
+> (byte-value)
+1
 ```
-Suppose you want to find information about how often and with what values + and - were used:
+Suppose you want to find information about the execution of `incf-byte` and `decf-byte`:
 ```
 > (trace brain:incf-byte brain:decf-byte)
 > (brain:fuck "+-")